GospelTrust/kairos-pt-603/content/_session/lesson-02.md

   - Against Rationalism
     > Reliance on reason as the basis for establishment of religious ruth;
-      a threory that reason is in itself a source of knowledge superior to and independent of sense perception
+      a theory that reason is in itself a source of knowledge superior to and independent of sense perception

     - Living heart first (_live out of flow_)